oVirt/ovirt-site/source/sla/sla-for-storage-io-bandwidth.html.md

              A team
              B team

-### VM I/O bandwidth limit
+### VM I/O bandwidth limit and reserve

 A vm created by quota consumer(users/groups) consumes quota for the related storage domain.
 To better allocate this quota to vDisks of these VMs, we add a vDisk minimum I/O value in VM's configuration.
 This value is used for reserving the badwidth resource to VM's vDisk.

-When quota is a constant, we'd like to make sure: SD I/O bandwidth quota for certain users >= sum of vDisk( related volume in this SD) minimum reserved I/O value The vms consume the quota are created by the users defined as consumer, and they should be in running, suspend, hibernate state, but not in shutdown state.
+When quota is a constant, we'd like to make sure:

+SD I/O bandwidth quota for certain users >= sum of vDisk( related volume in this SD) minimum reserved I/O value The vms consume the quota are created by the users defined as consumer, and they should be in running, suspend, hibernate state, but not in shutdown state.

 We use the following policy: